Islanders right wing Oliver Wahlstrom looks on against the Detroit...

 Wahlstrom, whom the Islanders used the 11th overall pick in the 2018 draft on due to the hard, heavy shot he possesses, is averaging 1.83 shots per game and only has two points (one goal and one assists) in 33 games this season.

-To summarize: The Islanders are generating a great deal of scoring chances on the man advantage but the puck is not finding its way into the back of the net.
+To summarize: The Islanders are generating a great deal of scoring chances on the man advantage, but the puck is not finding its way into the back of the net.

 “It’s about getting pucks to the net and finding second opportunities,” Palmieri said.
 “For all the pretty power plays there are — that are in the top five, top 10 — a lot of the goals are still rebounds and broken plays and things like that.
 So it doesn’t have to be picture perfect.”

 Instead, as Roy and his players stressed, it is just a matter of finishing power plays with goals.
-As such, the Hall-of-Famer believes his team has deserved better results than what it had received in the 22 contests prior to the game against the league’s worst power play (the Bruins have a 12.4% conversion rate).
+As such, the Hall-of-Famer believes his team has deserved better results than what it's received in the 22 contests prior to the game against the league’s worst power play (the Bruins have a 12.4% conversion rate).

 “We’d like to have the results from what we’ve been doing.
 We feel like we’ve been playing good hockey,” Roy said.
 “Sometimes we focus on the result instead of focusing on the process, and that’s what we want to make sure we do better: Focusing on the process.”

-NOTES: The Islanders and UBS Arena distributed 200 Thanksgiving dinners to families in need prior to the game.
+Notes: The Islanders and UBS Arena distributed 200 Thanksgiving dinners to families in need prior to the game.
 The team said in a statement that “the families were sourced from non-profit agencies,” and that the “Islanders, and UBS staff and the players’ wives volunteered in the distribution.”